 A value ladder is something that you create to sell high-value products to your prospect.
-The concept is to offer a low ticket product to qualify.
-Then, convert the prospects and slowly move them up the ladder to upsell high ticket product.
+The concept is to offer a low-ticket product to qualify.
+Then, convert the prospects and slowly move them up the ladder to upsell high-ticket products.
 I learned the secret of Value Ladder from the free book Dotcom Secrets.
 You can also claim yours here.

-Comparing when you are selling $1,000 than selling a series of lower price point items and slowly increase till $1000.
-What do you think is easier.
+Comparing when you are selling $1,000 and then selling a series of lower price point items and slowly increasing to $1000.
+What do you think is easier?

 Now, let’s look at another case.
-You run the same ads but to sell something $10.
-And after they make the purchase, you upsell to something $100.
+You run the same ads but sell something for $10.
+And after they make the purchase, you upsell to something like $100.
 At the end of the funnel, you show them the $1,000 product or subscription service that costs $100 per month.

 Case Study – The Effect of Value Ladder

 Direct your traffic to the sales page of the $1,000 product.
-You might get a 3-5% conversion rate providing your sales letter is very good and the target audience is good.
+You might get a 3-5% conversion rate provided your sales letter is very good and the target audience is good.

-Direct your traffic to a landing page/sales page of a low price point product, move the visitors slowly up the value ladder.
+Direct your traffic to a landing page/sales page of a low-price point product, and move the visitors slowly up the value ladder.
 The conversion rate for each page might increase up to 20-30%.
 And the final conversion rate should be up to 5%.

 Why We Build Value Ladder

-If you are doubt about this technique, there was once a psychology experience done on this.
-When we break the decision into small decisions, we can guide someone to do what we want by asking them questions with the simple answers of YES/NO. Never underestimate the power of small decisions.
+If you are doubtful about this technique, there was once a psychology experience done on this.
+When we break the decision into small decisions, we can guide someone to do what we want by asking them questions with simple answers of YES/NO. Never underestimate the power of small decisions.

 How To Design Your Value Ladder